Taking on this role improves organizational skills, time management skills and public speaking skills.

 With his speech “The Big Kahuna,” please welcome Joe!

 A note about voting

-When the agenda includes a mix of speeches from the Competent Communicator and advanced speech manuals, ask people to vote on the Best Speaker according to who best met their speech objectives.
+When the agenda includes a mix of speeches from the Competent Communicator, the Pathways Education Programme and Advanced Speech manuals, ask people to vote on the Best Speaker according to who best met their speech objectives.